LIVEtag/Livetag-Backend/README.md

 **pdf-generator** - Added service to create pdf from html

 **pdf-generator-queue** - Added service to create pdf from html via queue

+**GB-120-inApp-subscriptions** - In App purchases and subscriptions base version, for details see `common/components/purchase/README.md`